jrbromberg/bank-emails-to-spreadsheet/README.md

 # Setup

 ### 1. Email setup
-If your bank emails are sent to a Gmail account, you can use that account.
-You can also forward your bank emails to a new Gmail account, and use that account.
-In the Gmail account that you will use to host the spreadsheet:
+You can use an existing Gmail account or setup a new account.
+The script can process both direct emails and forwarded emails.
+In the Gmail account that will host the spreadsheet:

 Create a label named `bankupdate`

 Create a filter to label incoming bank alerts using the below settings.
-If you are forwarding your bank alert emails, enter just your email in the sender emails.
+If you are forwarding your bank alert emails, enter your email in the `From` field.
 - `From: [add all sender emails here separated by " OR "]`
 - `Do this: Star it`
 - `Apply the label: bankupdate`